Skip to contents

 • n_M_est – estimated total number of matches across all blocks,

-• block_estimates – a data.table with block-level match-count and error-rate estimates,
+• block_estimates – a data.table with block-level size and match-count diagnostics,

 • block_summary – a data.table describing the final disjoint blocks,